root-anonymous-001/InternshipBot/README.md

 pip install -r requirements.txt

 3. Configure API Keys:
-Open cli.py and replace API_KEY and SECRET_API_KEY variables with your actual Binance Testnet credentials, I have used my own Test Keys
+Open cli.py and replace API_KEY and SECRET_API_KEY variables with your actual Binance Testnet credentials.

 # How to Run